Canon G7 X Mark II vs Leica CL

 It is notable that the CL has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the CL are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the CL does not have a direct predecessor.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Leica CL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.